Testing and Performance Analysis

 For each issue the tool finds, you will be provided with the option of automatically updating your settings to bring them in line with our recommendations.

-Oculus Performance Head-Up Display (HUD) for the Rift
+Oculus Performance Head-Up Display (HUD)

 The Oculus Performance Head-Up Display (HUD) is an important, easy-to-use tool for viewing timings for render, latency, and performance headroom in real-time as you run an application in the Oculus Rift.
 The HUD is easily accessible through the Oculus Debug Tool provided with the PC SDK.
 For more details, see the Performance Head-Up Display and Oculus Debug Tool sections of the Oculus Rift Developers Guide.